jehoons/sbie_weinberg/README.md

 ### 2016.
 9. 30

-* Change simulation scenario - We need a more dynamic UI
+* Change simulation scenario - We need a more dynamic UI.